flodri/py-DMUD/README.txt

 (you'll be able to add admins with the !admin comand after that)

 Changelog :
-0.1.6 (04-04-2020)
+0.2.0 (06-04-2020)
+  - I finally added the only update I kinda promised, OLC stuff, to be precise :
+    - a !create command, to create a room to the passed coordinates
+    - a !exits command to change a room exits
+    - a !desc command to change a room desc
+    - a !look command, to allow a admin to see the room as if he was a player inside it
+  - fixed me being stupid and not initialising some stuff wich made most admin commands bug 0.1.6 (04-04-2020)
   - thanks to rrebrick who made me notice it, there's no need anymore to type your bot username in some part of MAIN.py 0.1.5 (31-03-2020):